Elastic Functional Changepoint Detection of Climate Impacts from Localized Sources: Elastic Functional Changepoint Analysis

 \subsection{The Elastic Functional Changepoint Problem}

-We now formulate the changepoint problem for functional data with amplitude and phase variation.
-We can include phase variation in the model in the following form

-where $\gamma_i$ is an unknown phase variation.
-We will assume that $\gamma_i$ is from the following group $\Gamma$, the phase space of the unit interval $[0, 1]$ defined as
+Before introducing the changepoint problem for functional data with amplitude and phase variation, we review key concepts regarding the separation of amplitude and phase variation in functional data.
+First, we will introduce the group of warping functions that represent actions on the phase of functions.
+Let $\gamma$ denote a warping function that is from the following group $\Gamma$, the phase space of the unit interval $[0, 1]$ defined as

 This diffeomorphic constraint gives rise to the notion of elasticity because the elements of $\Gamma$, i.e.\ phase functions, can only smoothly stretch and contract portions of the unit interval so that it maps back to itself.
+It should also be noted, that defining on the interval $[0,1]$ is not a restriction and all the following construction can be extended to any arbitrary interval.
+The set $\Gamma$ is a group under the composition operation $\circ$ and has identity element $\gamma(t) = t$.
 Additionally, we will use the Fisher-Rao metric and the square-root velocity function (SRVF) for its attractive properties (see \cite{srivastava2016functional} for properties and appropriate proofs).
-The square-root velocity function is defined as:
+The square-root velocity function (SRVF) is defined as: